borasura/na-pani/README.md

 2. Onboarding flow - ensure proper onboarding flow for new users
 3. Onboarding flow - include tool tips for first time user
 4.

+## BUGS TO FIX
+1. When new project is created do not create an owner record in permissions as the owner is already captured at the Project level.